-The paintless dent repair (PDR) industry is more than twenty-five years old now, and going strong.
-If you're not familiar with the process, it’s basically the use of gentle persuasion with specialized tools to perform dent repairs.
-The technician basically massages the dented metal back into place.
+If you are not familiar with the paintless dent repair (PDR) process, it’s basically the use of gentle persuasion with specialized tools to remove dents.
+A technician basically massages your dented metal back into place.

 Please note that paintless dent repair is not a service for collision repair.
 For this you need a body shop or collision specialist.
 Don’t waste your time calling a dent doctor if you were in a collision.

 What can be fixed with PDR dent removal?
 Just about any minor ding or dent, including dings from car doors, bashes from shopping carts, and damage from a hail storm.
 Although aggravating for someone who cares about their car’s appearance, small dent repairs and cosmetic blemishes such as these can be repaired in a matter of minutes.

 There’s no need to go to a paint and body shop to have a small dent removed.
 In fact, most PDR specialists will come to you.
 Plus, the same people are generally skilled in various scratch repair and bumper repair processes.

 PDR jobs require the technician to get behind the dent and massage the metal back into place using tools called dent rods.
 Used with skill, dent rods can remove damage from the size of a dime to 2 or 3 inches in diameter.